JuliaPhylo/PhyloNetworks.jl/docs/howto.md

 mb.pl my-genes.tar.gz -m bayes.txt -o my-genes-mb
 `

+If you get an error message like `mb.pl: Command not found`, it might be because `mb.pl` has no execute permission or your current directory is not in your path.
+An easy fix is to run this command instead:

+    perl mb.pl my-genes.tar.gz -m bayes.txt -o my-genes-mb

 The resulting output tarball would now be located in my-genes-mb/my-genes.mb.tar, and can be used normally with [bucky.pl](https://github.com/nstenz/TICR/blob/master/scripts/bucky.pl), that is, like this:

 `